HomeDing/homeding.github.io/examples/display.md

 should be avoided.
 The size of the sketch can be reduced by disabling elements that are not used for a specific board.

-???

-The HomeDing Library facilitates the connection of displays, enabling the realization of numerous use cases where information must be displayed or visualized.
-When combined with touch inputs or other input elements, it allows the development of solutions that enable both local interactions and access to the browser interface.

-Especially some ESP32 boards are available that combine display, touch screen and processor for implementing panels.

 ## Display Software Stack